Covid 19 coronavirus: Media companies reveal hit from virus, make bid for Govt help

 Faafoi said the Government would make announcements within a week, but no final decisions have been made.

-He has asked media companies how much the Government was spending on advertising with them, and a possibility to increase present cashflow was to bring future spending foward.
+He has asked media companies how much the Government was spending on advertising with them, and a possibility to increase present cashflow was to bring future spending forward.

 The Government's short-term solution could include moving Government advertising towards local companies and reducing the transmission costs for broadcasters, he said.